 To represent the hyporheic zone, a fixed dissolved oxygen concentration profile was assigned within the model domain to represent a steady-state groundwater-surface-water mixing profile, with the river water dissolved oxygen concentration assigned at the effluent (river interface) boundary and dissolved oxygen dropping to zero with distance into the sediment.

 Very limited information is available on the actual hyporheic zone thickness for the Colorado River at the Site.
 A pore-water characterization study conducted previously at the Site indicated that reducing conditions are present at a depth of 6 feet, based on dissolved iron and manganese concentrations.
 The chemistry at this 6-foot depth indicates that there is no river water influence at 6 feet (CH2M HILL 2006).
-The limit of surface-water mixing based on the daily fluctuation in river stage is 2 feet or less.).
+This was corroborated by data from temperature monitors installed within the hyporheic zone.
+The temperature survey indicated that at a depth of six feet below the river bottom, the diurnal temperature fluctuations were effectively damped out to magnitudes below the resolution of the temperature monitors.
+At shallower depths, there was some indication of diurnal fluctuations at some locations.

 In the hyporheic zone model, a shallow, step-like function was assumed for the dissolved oxygen profile.
 The assigned dissolved oxygen profile consisted of river water dissolved oxygen concentrations persisting to 1-foot, and then dropping linearly to zero between 1-foot and 2-feet, for a total hyporheic or mixing zone depth of 2 feet (see Figure 8.2-1).
 Quarterly monitoring results at the Site indicate that dissolved oxygen levels in the Colorado River vary seasonally between approximately 7 and 13 mg/L; however, rather than assuming a supersaturated dissolved oxygen content at the river interface, a uniform value of 8.4 mg/L for river water was assumed (nominal dissolved oxygen saturation in equilibrium with atmosphere).
+The assumption of a 2-ft hyporheic zone depth is consistent and slightly conservative with respect to the available information on hyporheic zone chemistry and temperature (CH2M HILL 2006).
+Although this assumed depth is larger than the maximum depth of 17 cm measured in the Harvey and Fuller (1998) study used as the basis for manganese oxidation rates, the 2-ft depth herein is well within the range of hyporheic zone depths observed in other studies, with reported values ranging from 50 cm to 10 m (Environment Agency UK 2005, references therein).
+Ultimately, the hyporheic zone depth is most strongly dependent on site-specific stream/river dynamics and groundwater discharge/recharge conditions, and therefore can be expected to vary dramatically from site to site.
+The depth at Topock was chosen to honor the available data at the site.
+However, given the uncertainty in hyporheic zone depth, a sensitivity analysis was performed to understand the effects of variation in this parameter.
+Specifically, select model scenarios were also run assuming 0.5x (half: 0.5 ft constant oxygen concentration, 0.5 ft linear decreasing) and 2x (double: 2-ft constant oxygen concentration, 2-ft linear decreasing) overall hyporheic zone depths.
+This range was chosen to represent a wide variation in depth while still honoring site-specific information.